MurageKabui/CL-QuickTranslate/README.md

  > by running the command `chcp 65001 && Cl-Quicktranslate.exe ..`.
 However, if you want to render Unicode output reliably ,
  > set the console font to a non-raster or TrueType font such as Consolas or Lucida Console then use
  > logical shift or redirectional operators to parse the unicode output to file handles.
 Or even better, use
- > the `-o` switch which is provided as a parameter to help you to parse the output of a command to a local file that you specify.
+ > the `-o` switch which is provided as a parameter to help you to parse the output of a command to a local file that you specify.  <br>
- > Example :
+ > Example : <br>
  > `CL-QuickTranslate.exe -s "hello world" -l ru -o "%l-HelloWorld.txt"` <br>
  > ` > Saved to file : ru-HelloWorld.txt`